From Ratos interim report January-December 2018

 Ratos has chosen to apply the full retrospective approach during the transition using the practical solutions contained in the standard, although no material practical solutions have been used.
 The transition to IFRS 15 has not had any material impact on the Ratos Group’s financial earnings or position.
 No comparative figures have therefore been restated and no disclosures regarding the transition are presented.

 Ratos is an investment company whose business comprises the acquisition and development of preferably unlisted Nordic enterprises.
 Over time, Ratos is to generate the highest possible shareholder value by actively exercising its ownership to realise the potential of a number of selected companies.
-At the end of the second quarter of 2018, the portfolio comprised 11 subsidiaries and two associated companies.
+At the end of the third quarter of 2018, the portfolio comprised 11 subsidiaries and one associated company.
 The portfolio companies are active in different sectors, and operate strategically, operationally and financially independent of each other.
 Since the operations of Ratos’s subsidiaries are so varied, the most relevant basis for revenue classification is considered to be by portfolio company and the industries in which the companies operate.
 These two categories provide information about the Ratos Group’s primary analysis requirement and give the reader an opportunity to gain an understanding of the various industries in which Ratos is involved in order to assess the Group’s sensitivity to market trends and other economic factors that could impact revenue.

 IFRS 9 Financial Instruments